Projections of Education Statistics to 2028

 Full-Time-Equivalent Enrollment, by Control of Institution

 Figure 24.
-Actual and projected numbers for enrollment in all degree-granting postsecondary institutions, by sex: Fall 2003 through fall 2028
+Actual and projected numbers for full-time-equivalent fall enrollment in degree-granting postsecondary institutions, by control: Fall 2010 through fall 2030

-NOTE: Full-time-equivalent fall enrollment is the full-time enrollment, plus the full-time-equivalent of the part-time students.
+NOTE: Data represent the 50 states and the District of Columbia.
+Full-time-equivalent fall enrollment is the full-time enrollment, plus the full-time-equivalent of the part-time students.
 Degree-granting institutions grant associate’s or higher degrees and participate in Title IV federal financial aid programs.
+Actual data for Fall 2020 were not included in projection models.
 Some data have been revised from previously published figures.

 Full-time-equivalent fall enrollment